British pound plunges to new low as tax cuts spark concern

 “Obviously, I will be setting out plans for the medium-term fiscal plan, as we’re calling it, that will show that we’re committed to net debt-to-GDP to be falling over time,” Kwarteng said.

+Sterling is not the only currency showing weakness.
+The euro also hit a fresh 20-year low against the dollar as the war in Ukraine drives fears about recession and energy security ahead of the winter.

+While the pound’s slide has accelerated in recent days, the currency has fallen steadily against the dollar for more than a year as investors sought the security of U.S. assets amid the global economic shocks.

 The pound's decline against the dollar also has been fueled by the Bank of England not keeping pace with the U.S. Federal Reserve's efforts to rein in inflation.
 Britain's central bank on Thursday raised interest rates by half a percentage point, compared with large three-quarter-point increase by the Fed last week.
-But U.K. inflation is the highest among major economies, and the bank has predicted a recession later in the year.
+But U.K. inflation is the highest among major economies, and the bank predicted that Britain could already be in recession, which it defines as two consecutive quarters of economic contraction.

-While the pound’s slide has accelerated in recent days, the currency has fallen steadily against the dollar for more than a year as investors sought the security of U.S. assets amid the economic shocks from the pandemic and the war in Ukraine.
+The bank's rate-setting Monetary Policy Committee is not due to meet again until Nov.
+3, but many economists say it may have to hike rates sooner if the pound's slide continues.

 Credit: Alberto Pezzali